 Instead of reporting CPU usage for every service, you can filter the query to report on a subset of a metric.
 In this case, it’s reporting CPU utilization only for the

 warehouse service.
-Lightstep uses the tags in your metric data to create the filters, so you can filter on any tag in that metric by specifically including or excluding data from those tags.
+Lightstep Observability uses the attributes in your metric data to create the filters, so you can filter on any attribute in that metric by specifically including or excluding data from those attributes.

-You can also configure the chart to report separate values based on tags in the metric.
-In this example, the chart shows separate values for each host.
-Like filters, you can group by any tag on the metric.
+You can also configure the chart to report separate values based on attributes in the metric.
+In this example, the chart shows separate values for each host, service, and version.
+Like filters, you can group by any attribute on the metric.

 So now we know that we’re looking at the CPU rate only for the

-warehouse service, and that each line in the chart represents a different host.
+warehouse service, and that each line in the chart represents a different host/service/version.

-The aggregation selection in the query determines the value to display for each point in time.
-In this example, aggregation is set as the mean (average), so each line is showing the average CPU rate for a host.
+The Aggregate selection in the query determines the value to display for each point in time.
+In this example, aggregation is set as

 Now that we understand what the chart is displaying, let’s find out why it fired.